sishii1214/sishii1214.github.io/index.md

 **Research interests**:

 Broadly speaking, I consider arithmetic problems related to hyperbolic curves, especially to once-punctured elliptic curves.
-One of my motivations is to understand Galois actions on (pro-p) fundamental groups of them explicitly, and to find connections between arithmetic fundamental groups and some other areas like Iwasawa theory and the theory of mixed motives.
+One of my motivations is to understand Galois actions on (pro-p) fundamental groups of them explicitly, and to find connections between arithmetic fundamental groups and other areas like Iwasawa theory and the theory of mixed motives.

-Other than that, I am interested in topics on Abelian varieties and Drinfeld modules.

 ---

 ## Papers

+- (with Yuki Goto) On the factorization of certain Kummer characters arising from once-punctured elliptic curves with complex multiplication, accepted for publication in **International Journal of Number Theory** ([arXiv](https://arxiv.org/abs/2412.18846)).

 - On Kummer characters arising from Galois actions on the pro-p fundamental groups of once-punctured CM elliptic curves, **Research in Number Theory**, Vol. 11, article number 38, 2025 ([journal](https://link.springer.com/article/10.1007/s40993-025-00622-0)) ([arXiv](https://arxiv.org/abs/2312.04175)).